 A provisional street is a street that does not yet have an entry in the NSG.
 Typically, these will be new and/or private streets.
 The Permit Authority will register new and private streets on the NSG.
-New streets will be recorded as "prospectively maintainable" in the ADDITIONAL_STREET_RECORD at the earliest opportunity.

 A permit application or Provisional Advance Authorisation application for a proposed activity should be submitted against a provisional street only if an activity promoter is certain that the street concerned is not in the NSG.
 It is then the responsibility of the Permit Authority to allocate a USRN, notify the activity promoter, and create a level 3 entry in the LSG and SG website.
 The promoter should then use this USRN in all further permit applications or notifications relating to the activity.
-As this Permit Scheme only applies to Category 0, 1, 2 and Traffic Sensitive Streets it is unlikely that any private streets will require a permit.